3D-Space and the preferred basis cannot uniquely emerge from the quantum structure: Applications to various candidate preferred structures

-Whenever a physically relevant $\kind_{\tn{TPS-L(d)}}$-structure exists, infinitely many physically distinct ones exist.
-This does not challenge the results of Cotler {\etal}, but, as we will see, it shows that it cannot be used to recover a unique $3$D-space from the Hamiltonian's spectrum the way Carroll and Singh want \cite{CarrollSingh2019MadDogEverettianism}.
+Whenever a physically relevant $\kind_{\tn{TPS-L(}d\tn{)}}$-structure exists, more physically distinct ones exist.
+This does not challenge the results of Cotler {\etal}, but, as we will see, it shows that it cannot be used to recover a unique $3$D-space from the Hamiltonian's spectrum the way Carroll and Singh want \cite{CarrollSingh2019MadDogEverettianism,Carroll2021RealityAsAVectorInHilbertSpace}.

 Carroll and Singh have an interesting idea to start from the local TPS and construct a space.
-For $d=2$, the $\kind_{\tn{TPS-L(2)}}$-structure defines a graph, whose vertices are in the set $\mc{E}$, and whose edges are the pairs $(\varepsilon,\varepsilon')$, $\varepsilon\neq\varepsilon'$, corresponding to the presence of an interaction between the subsystems $\hilbert_\varepsilon$ and $\hilbert_\varepsilon'$.
-Carroll and Singh interpret $\mc{E}$ as space, and the edges as defining its topology.
-The topology of the space $\mc{E}$ depends on the spectrum of the Hamiltonian only.
+For $d=2$, the $\kind_{\tn{TPS-L(2)}}$-structure defines a graph, whose vertices are labeled by elements of $\mc{E}$, and whose edges are the pairs $(\varepsilon,\varepsilon')$, $\varepsilon\neq\varepsilon'$, corresponding to the presence of an interaction between the subsystems $\hilbert_\varepsilon$ and $\hilbert_\varepsilon'$.
+Carroll and Singh interpret $\mc{E}$ as space, and the edges as defining its topology in a general sense.
+The topology of the space $\mc{E}$ depends only on the spectrum of the Hamiltonian.
 They also used the \emph{mutual information} between two regions $R,R'\subset\mc{E}$, $I(R:R')=S_R+S_{R'}-S_{RR'}$, where $S_R=-\tr\wh{\rho}_R\ln\wh{\rho}_R$ is the von Neumann entropy of $\ket{\psi}$ in the region $R$, to define distances between regions.
 They associate shorter distances to larger mutual information.
-Their program is to develop not only the spacetime, but also emergent classicality, gravitation from entanglement {\etc.} \cite{CaoCarrollMichalakis2017SpaceFromHilbertSpace,CaoCarroll2018BulkEntanglementGravityWithoutABoundaryTowardsFindingEinsteinsEquationInHilbertSpace,CarrollSingh2019MadDogEverettianism,CarrollSingh2021QuantumMereology}.
-Their results are interesting, but unfortunately, there is no way for a unique or essentially unique $3$D-space, or any other preferred structure in their program, to emerge from the Hamiltonian's spectrum.
+Their program is to develop not only spacetime, but also emergent classicality, gravitation from entanglement {\textit{etc}.} \cite{CaoCarrollMichalakis2017SpaceFromHilbertSpace,CaoCarroll2018BulkEntanglementGravityWithoutABoundaryTowardsFindingEinsteinsEquationInHilbertSpace,CarrollSingh2019MadDogEverettianism,Carroll2021RealityAsAVectorInHilbertSpace}.
+Their results are interesting, but unfortunately neither the resulting $3$D-space nor any other preferred structure in their program can emerge in a unique or essentially unique way from the Hamiltonian or its spectrum.